-Subproperty of: E11 Modification, P31 has modified (was modified by); E24 Physical Man-Made Thing of an E12 Production.
+Subproperty of: E11 Modification.
+P31 has modified (was modified by): E24 Physical Man-Made Thing of an E12 Production.

 E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 multiple instances of E24 Physical Man-Made Thing.
+P92 brought into existence (was brought into existence by): E77

 Scope note: This property identifies the E24 Physical Man-Made Thing that came into existence as a result